-Additionally, the Support Person Program or staff in the Dean of Students Office can assist Alleged Victims with extensions, absences, and other academic accommodations, providing only generic information to professors for the accommodation (with no information about Title IX or sexual misconduct).
+Staff in the Dean of Students Office can assist Alleged Victims with extensions, absences, and other academic accommodations, providing only generic information to professors for the accommodation (with no information about Title IX or sexual misconduct).

 Lastly, students should receive no financial aid penalty as a result of experiencing sexual misconduct.
-The Dean of Students Office or Support Person Program can assist students in working with the Office of Financial Aid to assist with this process:
+The Dean of Students Office can assist students in working with the Office of Financial Aid to assist with this process:

-Office of Financial Aid Weingart Hall, 2nd Floor 562.907.4285
+Office of Financial Aid

+Weingart Hall, 2nd Floor 562.907.4285